ptruman/diab/README.md

 ## Onward resolution (*diab* to the outside)

 *diab* will resolve from the servers specified in **DIAB_UPSTREAM_IP_AND_PORT**, in the order specified.
-If a remote DoH or DoT server was specified, routedns is used to create an internal 'bridge' between dnsdist and the DoH and DoT server.

 *diab* will use the servers specified to create DNS, DoH, DoT or DNSCrypt connections accordingly, thus you *must* specify servers thus:
 * DNS : IP:53 (i.e. 8.8.8.8:53)